-$^1\mathrm{Additional}$ two off-center modules and a proton module are installed after 2010a data taking.
+$^{^1\}mathrm{Additional}$ two off-center modules and a proton module are installed after 2010a data taking.

-- ${53}$ the neutrino event selection.
-Finally the result of the event rate measurement - ${54}$ $\,$ and beam profile measurement are shown in Chap.
-5 and Chap.
-6, respectively.
+This article is organized as follows.
+Chapter 2 explains the overview of Monte Carlo simulation and Chap.3 describes the data set of 2010a.
+Chapter 4 explains the neutrino event selection.
+Finally the result of the event rate measurement, beam profile measurement and beam direction are shown in Chap.
+5, Chap.
+6 and Chap.
+7, respectively.

-55 Chapter 2
+[∞] Chapter 2